Improving peer review

 Over time, as outcomes are observed, this approach allows the system to calibrate reviewers and identify those who are consistently informative.
 This can be combined with machine learning techniques to aggregate criteria-to-decision mappings, reducing the impact of idiosyncratic weights (Noothigattu, Shah, and Procaccia 2021).

 Another interesting mechanism involves eliciting information from authors themselves.
 The You are the best reviewer of your own paper mechanism proposes eliciting an author-provided ranking among their own submissions.
-When combined with reviewer scores, this information seems to improve decision quality (Su 2022) (IMO surprisingly, the incentives seem off).
+When combined with reviewer scores, this information seems to improve decision quality (Su 2021) (IMO surprisingly, the incentives seem off).

 The primary challenge in implementing these methods is defining outcomes that can be observed within a reasonable timeframe (e.g., an internal audit verdict rather than long-term citations).

 In such a protocol, after authors submit a structured rebuttal to reviewer comments, an AI arbitrator (using a standardized prompt and fixed turns) evaluates specific contested points and issues a finding with a confidence score and citations to the text.
-Human meta-reviewers then consider this finding alongside the human reviews.
-Key design features include bounded rounds of interaction, ensuring authors get the last word (to counter the advantages reviewers gain from anonymity), and logging all arbiter chats for auditability (Allen-Zhu and Xu 2025).
+Human meta-reviewers then consider this finding alongside the original human reviews.
+Key design features include bounded rounds of interaction, ensuring authors get the last word (to counter the advantages reviewers gain from anonymity), and logging all arbitrator chats for auditability (Allen-Zhu and Xu 2025).

 The potential benefits include increased consistency, immediate logic checks, and a searchable audit trail.
-A neutral arbiter may also lower the social costs (“face costs”) for reviewers and authors to admit errors.
+A neutral arbitrator may also lower the social costs (“face costs”) for reviewers and authors to admit errors.
 However, challenges include model variance, domain gaps (e.g., in mathematics-heavy areas), and the need for careful governance.

-8 Addressing Collusion and Identity Fraud
+3.8 Addressing Collusion and Identity Fraud

 The integrity of the peer review process is threatened by various forms of manipulation.
 Documented issues include collusion rings (where authors agree to review each other’s papers favourably) and targeted assignment gaming (Littman 2021).
 Identity theft of reviewer accounts has also become a concern; a recent report uncovered 94 fake reviewer profiles on OpenReview (Nihar B. Shah 2025).